lkarpins/Legendary-Inspiration/README.md

 ## Technologies

 For this project, we used HTML, CSS and JavaScript.
 Our primary focus was on JavaScript as the HTML and CSS were provided by Turing School of Software and Design.
+We used paired programming to complete this project.
+As such, commits from either one of us were prepared by both of us.

 Project spec & rubric can be found [here](https://frontend.turing.io/projects/module-1/hang-in-there-v2.html).
 Images of the project may be found in the readme-imgs directory of the repo.
 To view the deployed site, please visit [https://lkarpins.github.io/Legendary-Inspiration/](https://lkarpins.github.io/Legendary-Inspiration/).